-Wen's burning eyes made Gwen appear to wilt.
+Wen's burning eyes made Gwen wilt.

 How could the Void know satisfaction?
 It was insatiable by nature.